docker pull <image-name>:<tag>

 --name aaai \

---gpus all \ # To use specific gpus: --gpu '"device=0,2"'
+--cpus 2 \ # To use specific gpus: --gpu '"device=0,2"'

---memory 90g \ # Uses 90g memory
+--gpus all --memory 90g \ # Uses 90g memory

 --memory-swap 100g \ # --memory-swap is a modifier flag that only has meaning if --memory is also set.
 In this case 10g of swap will be used.